kubevirt/kubevirt.github.io/GUIDELINES.md

   * **navbar_active**: Defines settings for the navigation bar, type *Blogs* is the only choice available
   * **pub-date**: Month and day, together with *pub-year* form the date that will be shown in the blog post as the date it was published, must match the date on the file name
   * **pub-year**: Blog post publication year, must match the year in the file name
   * **category**: Array of categories for your blog post, some common ones are community, news and releases, as last resort, use uncategorized.
-If you'd like to add multiple categories, used *categories* instead of *category* and a [YAML list](https://en.wikipedia.org/wiki/YAML#Basic_components)
+If you'd like to add multiple categories, use *categories* instead of *category* and a [YAML list](https://en.wikipedia.org/wiki/YAML#Basic_components)
   * **comments**: This enables comments your blog post.
-Please consider setting this to *true* and allow discussion around the topic you're writing, otherwise skip the field or set it to false
+Please consider setting this to *true* or empty to allow discussion around the topic you're writing, otherwise set to false to disable them
+  * **tags**: This defines a set of tags that will be used in post meta keywords and search autocompletion

 * Blog post contents recommendation:

   * Title is a very important piece of your blog post, a catchy title will likely have more readers, write a bad title and no matter how good the contents is, you'll likely get less readers
   * After the title, write a brief introduction of what you're going to be writing about, which will help the reader to get a grasp on the topic